Subscribe Today & Receive 15% Off

 It is important to note that the safety of drinking mushroom coffee during pregnancy is not fully established.
 However, it may be safe when used in the correct dosage.
 Nevertheless, it is recommended that women consult with their healthcare provider before consuming mushroom coffee or any other dietary supplement during pregnancy.

 Additionally, caffeine intake during pregnancy should be limited, and mushroom coffee may contain caffeine depending on the specific product.
-Pregnant women should limit their caffeine intake to less than 200 milligrams per day.
+Pregnant women should limit their caffeine intake to less than 200 milligrams daily.

 Does Lion's Mane Affect Hormones?